-Connected devices like Sonos and Amazon Echo have become mainstream and IoT use cases has become one of the most-discussed trends in the last few years.
+Connected devices like Sonos and Amazon Echo have become mainstream, and IoT use cases have become one of the most-discussed trends in the last few years.
 Apart from the consumer facing gadgets and home automation gimmicks, IoT has made some serious impact in Manufacturing, Logistics, Agriculture, Mining, Oil and Utilities.

-With a goal to improve efficiency and results, machines and specialized sensors are designed to collect data at every step of the process.
-This face of IoT is widely known as the Industrial Internet of Things or IIoT.
+With the goal of improving efficiency and results, machines and specialized sensors are designed to collect data at every step of the process.
+This facet of IoT is widely known as the Industrial Internet of Things, or IIoT

 Countries like Germany and companies like GE, Cisco, Siemens and IBM have led the IIoT wave.
 Recently, an increasing number of startups have started to develop sensors, PaaS, and network infrastructure with ML/AI capabilities to extract insights from the deluge of data that invariably arise from all these connected machines communicating with one another and with computers.

 In the early 1980s, local programmers would connect to a Coca Cola Machine at Carnegie Mellon University and check to see if there was a drink available and if it was cold, before making the trip.
-In 2010, Ericsson predicted that about 50 billion connected devices by end of 2020.
+In 2010, Ericsson predicted that there would be about 50 billion connected devices by the end of 2020.

-As the competition in the open market grew, the industries needed a way to optimize their process and existing systems were inadequate.
+As the competition in the open market grew, the industries needed a way to optimize their processes, and their existing systems were inadequate.
 Parallelly, the Information Technology (IT) sector was advancing at breakneck pace.
 With cheap (and powerful) hardware and software, Disruptive ideas came to fruition.

-OT systems have not been traditionally networked technology.
-Most devices weren’t computerized and those with computing capability were generally closed with proprietary protocols.
+OT systems have not been traditionally networked technologies.
+Most devices weren’t computerized and those with computing capability were generally closed to proprietary protocols.
 On the other hand, IT inherently covers communications as a part of its information scope.
-Thus the convergence of IT/OT.
-This convergence of automation, communication and networking in industrial environment is an integral part of the growing Industrial IoT.
+Thus, the convergence of IT and OT This convergence of automation, communication, and networking in industrial environments is an integral part of the growing Industrial IoT.